 Via Appia Antica

-A bit bumpy over stone pavement is jogging in Rome on Via Appia Antica.
+Jogging in Rome on Via Appia Antica can be abit bumpy over stone pavement.
 From Circus Maximus, you can take Via di Porta San Sebastiano, but there is intensive traffic along the route.
 Otherwise, take the bus 118 to the Park office at the stop Quo Vadis and begin your run through the site of the Catacombs of Calixtus.
 Or take the metro line B to San Paolo and from here take the pilgrim route (Via delle Sette Chiese) to the Calixtus catacombs.
 The part of the route between St. Paul and Via Cristoforo Colombo is low traffic.
 From the catacombs of the Calixtus continue past the catacombs of St. Sebastian, to the Mausoleum of the Cecilia Metella and, if you like, for 9 miles to Santa Maria della Mole.
 From there you can take the train back to Rome.

 Park of Caffarella